KonstantinosKoulaxizis/afs-test/README.md

 <-------------------------------------------------------------------------------------------------->

-The implemented solution for this task is a separate component getting all the data it need from it's parent (Home.vue).
+The implemented solution for this task is a separate component getting all the data it needs from its parent (Home.vue).
 In order for the cells of this component to match with the table's in case of a big screen I have include the text label but gave a transparent color

 ### Async/Await